That's a rather existential question, I think we can all agree.

-Ahnwee Days is my new 73,400 manuscript in search of a publisher.
-You a publisher or agent?
+Ahnwee Days is my new 74,000-word manuscript in search of a publisher.
+Are you a publisher or agent?
 Contact me!

 Life is not going as planned for Sybil Freud.
 Growing up in a small town on the Great Plains, she had one goal: to get out as soon as she could.
 She succeeded, moving to New York after college and building a reasonably happy life.
 But now she’s back, the sole caregiver for her elderly father who suffers from “media-induced psychosis” and can only communicate through TV sitcoms.

 But Sybil’s making the best of it, running her antique business, “New York ’Tiques,” serving as mayor (since no one else ran), and organizing a town festival, Ahnwee Days.